 To use a standard

-use the notes provided in Chapter 1, Installing MySQL on Unix/Linux Using Generic Binaries.
+tarbinary installation, use the notes provided in Chapter 1, Installing MySQL on Unix/Linux Using Generic Binaries.
 Check the notes and hints at the end of this section for Solaris specific notes that you may need before or after installation.

-To obtain a binary MySQL distribution for Solaris in tarball or PKG format, http://dev.mysql.com/downloads/mysql/5.7.html.
+To obtain a binary MySQL distribution for Solaris in tarball or PKG format, https://dev.mysql.com/downloads/mysql/5.7.html.

 Additional notes to be aware of when installing and using MySQL on Solaris: